Lifeboats of the Titanic: Lifeboat 6 (port)

-Smith and Second Officer Lightoller launched Lifeboat 6 at 1:10 AM; it was photographed as it approached Carpathia, revealing it to have about 24 people aboard, though it had a capacity of 65.
-Denver millionaire Margaret "Molly" Brown was among lifeboat number 6's most prominent occupants, along with Washington, D.C. writer and feminist Helen Churchill Candee, and English suffragettes Edith Bowerman and her mother Mrs. Edith Chibnall.
+Smith and Second Officer Lightoller launched Lifeboat 6 at 12:55 a.m.; it was photographed as it approached Carpathia, revealing it to have about 24 people aboard, though it had a capacity of 65.
+Denver millionaire Margaret "Molly" Brown was among Lifeboat 6's most prominent occupants, along with Washington, D.C. writer and feminist Helen Churchill Candee, and English suffragettes Elsie Bowerman and her mother Mrs. Edith Chibnall.
 Brown did not board voluntarily but was picked up by a crewman and dropped bodily into the boat as it was being lowered.
 Quartermaster Robert Hichens was placed in charge of the craft along with lookout Frederick Fleet.
 While being lowered, pleas from women in the boat for additional oarsmen forced Lightoller to solicit the crowd on deck for anyone who had sailing experience.
-Major Arthur Godfrey Peuchen of the Royal Canadian Yacht Club volunteered, shimmying down the falls (ropes) into the boat.
+Major Arthur Godfrey Peuchen of the Royal Canadian Yacht Club volunteered, shinnying down the falls (ropes) into the boat.
 Peuchen was the only adult male passenger whom Second Officer Lightoller permitted to board a lifeboat.

-Relations among the occupants of Boat 6 were strained throughout the night.
-Hichens apparently resented Peuchen's presence, perhaps fearing the major would pull rank and take charge.
-The two men quarreled, and Hichens refused Peuchen's request that he assist him at the oars, since there was only one other man (Fleet) rowing.
+Relations among the occupants of Lifeboat 6 were strained throughout the night.
+Hichens apparently resented Peuchen's presence, perhaps fearing the Major would pull rank and take charge.
+The two men quarreled, and Hichens refused Peuchen's request that he assists him at the oars, since there was only one other man (Fleet) rowing.